Engrossing TV Shows Influenced by Social Media

-In Variety interview with Winona Ryder and Millie Bobby Brown, both actresses talked about tweeting their show, Stranger Things.
+In a Variety interview with Winona Ryder and Millie Bobby Brown, both actresses talked about tweeting their show, Stranger Things.
 Only Brown understood the technology of promoting a TV show on social media.
-Ryder fascination manifested awe about Brown's knowledge.
+Ryder's fascination manifested awe about Brown's knowledge.

 Ryder needs not to worry because Netflix developed their own social media campaign for the hit show.
 The purpose of the campaign to sure fans knew when the series went live on Netflix.

 They hit all the popular social networks, including Instagram, Twitter, and Facebook.
 The campaign included plot tease and clips from the show.